donkassim/quranstudy/concept-maps.md

 │              │  │               │     │              │     │ difficulties │
 └──────────────┘  └───────────────┘     └─────────────┘     └─────────────┘
 ```

+**Color Coding Legend:**
+- <span style="color:green">**Green (Personal Resonance)**</span>: TIME concept, MUTUAL ENCOURAGEMENT TO PATIENCE
+- <span style="color:yellow">**Yellow (Challenging Concepts)**</span>: How TIME witnesses against humanity
+- <span style="color:blue">**Blue (Further Study)**</span>: COMMUNAL DIMENSIONS, relationship between individual and communal salvation

+**Questions for Deeper Exploration:**
+1. How does time itself serve as a witness against humanity?
+2. What is the relationship between individual faith and communal responsibility?
+3. Why are truth and patience specifically highlighted for mutual encouragement?
+4. How does the brevity of this surah relate to its message about time?

+**Contemporary Applications:**
+1. **Digital Age Distractions**: The concept of time and loss applies to modern digital distractions
+2. **Online Communities**: Virtual spaces can serve as venues for mutual encouragement
+3. **Truth in Misinformation Era**: The emphasis on truth has special relevance in today's information landscape
+4. **Patience in Instant Gratification Culture**: The value of patience counters modern expectations for immediate results

 ## Surah Al-Waqi'ah (Chapter 56) - Three-Fold Classification